zorrofox/vertex-ai-rag-android-drive/README.md

         }
         ```

-### Step 2: Deployment with Gemini CLI
+### Step 2: Deployment

-Once the local configuration is complete, you can deploy the entire stack by issuing prompts to the Gemini CLI.
+Once the local configuration is complete, you can deploy the entire stack using either the Gemini CLI or manual commands.

+#### Option A: Deployment with Gemini CLI

 1.  **Deploy Backend Functions**:
     *   Use the following prompt: